tensorchord/envd/README.md

 **Simple CLI and language**

-`envd` enables you to quickly and seamlessly integrate powerful CLI tools into your existing Python workflow - no extra learning required!
-Provision your programming environment with envd's simple language.
+`envd` enables you to quickly and seamlessly integrate powerful CLI tools into your existing Python workflow to provision your programming environment without learning a new language or DSL.

 ```python
 def build():